Top Five Reasons to Cut Your Own Christmas Tree this Holiday Season

 #1 Who said anything about a Charlie Brown Christmas tree?

 The Deschutes National Forest is full of white and grand firs that make perfect Christmas trees.
 Plus, they’re local and they’re as organic as it gets.
 Don’t know what a white fir or grand fir tree looks like, click here.
-And while you’re at it, check out this interesting post from the Deschutes Land Trust about the two fir species found in Central Oregon.
+Our friends at Deschutes Land Trust also have a handy quick reference guide to trees found in Central Oregon.

 #2 Cutting your own Christmas tree is F.U.N.